 Since the beginning of the Ebola outbreak, the RESAOLAB members have held regular updates to coordinate their actions and take concerted prevention measures.
 The president of the National Health Crisis Committee of Guinea, Dr. Aboubacar Sidiki Diakité, is also the president of Guinea’s National RESAOLAB Committee.
 For Dr. Diakité, the lack of appropriately equipped infrastructures and healthcare workers trained in biosecurity and the handling of dangerous pathogens has contributed to the severity of the epidemic.

-"It is essential to identify potential hotbeds of infection more rapidly to take the necessary precautions to contain the epidemic and protect the population," said Benoît Miribel, Director General of Fondation Mérieux.
-"For Fondation Mérieux, partnerships are key to address this crisis and we are building synergies with our partners, the West African ministers of health, scientific experts from Institut Pasteur and Inserm, and development agencies like Agence Française de Développement," he added.
+“It is essential to identify potential hotbeds of infection more rapidly to take the necessary precautions to contain the epidemic and protect the population,” said Benoît Miribel, Director General of the Mérieux Foundation.
+“For the Mérieux Foundation, partnerships are key to address this crisis and we are building synergies with our partners, the West African ministers of health, scientific experts from Institut Pasteur and Inserm, and development agencies like Agence Française de Développement,” he added.

 Fondation Mérieux and its partners in the RESAOLAB program are working to strengthen capacities for diagnosing hemorrhagic fevers in West Africa in three areas:

 Analyzing suspected Ebola specimens at the P4 Jean Mérieux-Inserm laboratory